MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 > To control table data synchronization between each debugging session, see [Retaining table data after publishing](devenv-retaining-data-after-publishing.md).

 ## Breakpoints
 The basic concept in debugging is the *breakpoint*, which is a mark that you set on a statement.
 When the program flow reaches the breakpoint, the debugger stops execution until you instruct it to continue.
 Without any breakpoints, the code runs without interruption when the debugger is active.
 You can set a breakpoint by using the Debug Menu in Visual Studio Code.
 For more information, see [Debugging Shortcuts](#debugging-shortcuts).

-It is possible to set breakpoints on the base app code in AL project.
-You can jump to the base app code by using the Go To Definition feature and set breakpoints on the source code which is generally a `.dal` file.
-For example, you can set a breakpoint in the `Customer.dal` file (see the video illustration below).
+Set breakpoints on the external code that is not part of the project.
+You can step into the base application code by using the Go To Definition feature, and set breakpoints on the referenced code which is generally a `.dal` file.
+For example, you can set a breakpoint to break on error in the `Customer.dal` file from your AL project (see the video illustration below).

+To set a breakpoint on the external code or base application code, you do the following:

+- Use the Go To Definition feature which opens the “external file” and then a breakpoint could be set.
+- Using the debugger, step into the code and set a breakpoint.

-For more information about the Go To Definition feature, see [AL Code Navigation](devenv-al-code-navigation.md). <!-- For example, in the following example, you set the breakpoint in the `Customer.dal` file. -->
+To learn more about the Go To Definition feature, see [AL Code Navigation](devenv-al-code-navigation.md).

 ## Break on Errors
 You can specify if the debugger breaks on the next error by using the `breakOnError` property.
 If the debugger is set to break on errors, then it breaks execution both on errors that are handled in code and on unhandled errors.
 See the following video illustration: